 A video games developer has used my dance move in their game – do I have a claim?

-A developer will infringe on your copyright if they, without your permission, use the or a of your dance in their video game.
+A developer will infringe on your copyright if they, without your permission, use the whole or a substantial part of your dance in their video game.
 The term ‘substantial’ can mean many things and its definition will vary case by case.
 If the part of your dance they have copied is, for example, iconic or well known, it could be classed as ‘substantial’.

 Another requirement to prove infringement is that the company has had the opportunity to copy your dance.
 If you have uploaded your dance online, such as through YouTube or other social media sites, you may be able to use this as proof of that opportunity.
 For instance, the Floss dance was first featured on ‘the backpack kid’s Instagram account in 2016, where it gained some popularity.
 The presence of the videos on social media and the popularity of the dance move would help the backpack kid to prove that Epic had had the opportunity to copy the dance moves from him if they contested this.